IndexCoop/ITIPS/ITIPS/ITIP-002.md

     - No exact output zap in
     - No exact output zap out
 - Can also just rebalance into any token in the curve pool
-    - after rebalance use AMMModule module to enter curve LP
+    - after rebalance use `AmmModule` module to enter curve LP
     - then use wrap module to enter yearn vault